supervisely-ecosystem/object-tags-redactor/README.md

 0. Go to the list of projects in your Workspace

-1. Open the context menu of a project and run the app
+1. Open the context menu of a project / dataset and run the app

 <img src="xxx">